ChalmersGU-data-structure-courses/dsabook/src/markdown/02-analysis-part-1/05-best-worst-average-cases.md

 ## Best, worst, and average cases

 ::: TODO
-- more needs to be added
+- Prio 2: more needs to be added
     - examples (e.g., quicksort, insertion sort)
-- discuss problems with "average case" - how do we know what is the average?
+- Prio 2: discuss problems with "average case" - how do we know what is the average?
 :::

 <inlineav id="AnalCasesSameCON" src="AlgAnal/AnalCasesSameCON.js" name="Simple analysis cases slideshow" links="AlgAnal/AnalCasesCON.css"/>